JustR0b0t/Arduino-Stream-Deck/README.md

 # Arduino-Stream-Deck
-This is an experimental School Project, inspired by an Elgato Stream Deck
+This is an experimental School Project, inspired by an Elgato Stream Deck.

+Its probably poorly written, so dont expect beautiful code.
+Im not a programmer

 Its using 6 Buttons on the Arduino to send inputs to the computer disquised as a Keyboard.
 For additional functionality it used AutoHotKey.